codacy/docs/docs/organizations/managing-people.md

     ![Adding people to your organization](images/organization-people-add-button.png)

-1. Select people from the list displaying pending requests to join the organization, as well as recent contributors to the private repositories in your organization.
+1. Select people from the list displaying pending requests to join the organization, as well as recent committers to the private repositories in your organization.

     Alternatively, click **Add people using email addresses** to manually enter the list of email addresses of the people you wish to add.